aayza/CS454-Data-Smuggling/readme.md

 ## Decoding the message

-1. Simply run `finding_message.py`, this will go through each image in the output_images folder and look for hidden messages
+1. Run `finding_message.py`, this will go through each image in the output_images folder and look for hidden messages